Three myths about sun cream

-With so many different types of sun cream available, it can be hard to know which one to pick.
-And all the myths about sun cream use don’t help either.
+When going out in the sun, it’s important to use sun protection.
+With so many different types of sun cream (also known as sunscreen and sun lotion) available, it can be hard to know which one to pick.
+There are myths about sun cream you may have heard too.
 Here I’ll explore the truth about sun cream and share the best types of sun cream for you to use.

 What types of sun cream are there?

 There are two main types of sun cream, chemical and mineral (also known as physical).
-Chemical sun creams absorb harmful UV rays from the sun.
+Chemical sun creams absorb harmful ultraviolet (UV) rays from the sun.
 This protects you from damage.
-Mineral sun cream is usually made from zinc oxide, or titanium dioxide, and unlike chemical sun cream, these block the UV rays rather than absorbing them.
+Mineral sun cream is usually made from zinc oxide, or titanium dioxide.
+This type of sun cream blocks the UV rays rather than absorbing them.

 Below are some common myths about using sun cream.